US construction spending falls 0.8% in May

 WASHINGTON (AP) — Spending on U.S. construction projects fell in May, the first drop in six months, as home building fell for a fifth straight month.

-The Commerce Department says spending fell 0.8% in May, the first decline since a 1.3% drop in November, to a seasonally adjusted annual rate of $1.29 trillion.
+The Commerce Department reported Monday that spending fell 0.8% in May, the first decline since a 1.3% drop in November, to a seasonally adjusted annual rate of $1.29 trillion.
 Spending In April was revised up from a flat reading to a small gain of 0.4%.

 Spending on residential construction has been weak for a number of months but builders are hopeful that declining mortgage rates will spur a rebound.